Diploma of Nursing, Certificate III and IV

 - All equipment will be thoroughly cleaned with wipes before and after training;

-- bandaging techniques will be demonstrated by trainer.
+- Bandaging techniques, CPR, recovery position and use of EpiPens will be demonstrated by trainer.
 Participants will be able to practice on themselves instead of other participants;

-- No face-to-face contact during CPR assessment on a manikin and the two breaths can be done off to the side of the manikin;
+- No face-to-face contact during CPR assessment on a manikin.
+Participants are not to breathe into manikin at any time.
+The two breaths can be done off to the side of the manikin;

-- Each participant will have their own manikin to practice CPR.
+- Each participant will have their own manikin during class to practice CPR on.

 What if I am not feeling well?
 Can I still attend class or clinical placement?